Saturday, May 18, 2024

-CRITICAL INFO: Entry 1: Medicare/Medicaid State Operations Manual
+CRITICAL INFO: Medicare/Medicaid State Operations Manual

 Attending a meeting of a group I started at Mom's facility, a Family Council, family members expressed many of the same concerns, problems and issues we faced during Mom's two year stay.
+(Note: Written in 2014.
+Shows my positive involvement for decades and sadly how after ten years we're still struggling with the same challenges.)

 New Administration in now for almost two years; new food service just put in place.
 What's changed?
 From visiting, observing and now listening to family members, very little.
 In fact, in some areas it's getting more challenging for residents and their families.